eloqdata/eloq-website/website/eloqkv/manage-cluster.md

 # Manage Cluster Using Eloqctl

-Eloqctl is a cluster operation and maintenance tool for EloqKV.
-By using Eloqctl, you can easily perform daily database operations, including deploying, starting, stopping, destroying and upgrading an EloqKV cluster, and manage EloqKV cluster parameters.

 In this document, we will illustrate how to use `eloqctl` to manage EloqKV cluster.

 Please ensure the cluster is already provisioned.
 For how to deploy EloqKV cluster, please refer to [Deploy Cluster](./quick-start).